rehierl/abstract-properties/11-x-hierarchies/11-1-characteristic-subset/2-1-css-of-set-of-css.md

 (0) The result is undefined, if no `(s in S)` exists such that `(css(s) == css)` - i.e. trigger step-2.

-Note that this step represents an user input error.
+Note that this step represents an input error.

 (1) If the input argument `css` is empty, and if step-2 did not trigger, then ...